 Doctors working in the NHS are paid according to a standardized pay scale.
 Here are the typical salaries for different levels of medical professionals:

-Working in the UK as a Doctor: Conditions and Benefits
+Working in the UK as a Doctor, Benefits

 Working as a doctor in the UK comes with several benefits and challenges.
 Here’s what you can expect: